-If you are interested in postdoctoral opportunities, keep in mind that I am looking for postdocs with previous experience in a topic overlapping my research areas.
-If you think you would be a productive contributor to my group, please e-mail me with the subject "Postdoc inquiry – in response to your website," explain how you would contribute to my group, and describe your prior research.
-If you do not provide these items, I am not able to respond to your e-mail.
+If you are interested in postdoctoral opportunities, I look for postdocs with prior experience in a topic overlapping my research areas.
+If you think you would be a productive contributor to the group, please e-mail me with the subject "Postdoc inquiry, reviewed your website," describe your prior research, and explain how you would contribute.

-I hope that you will have a variety of exciting opportunities to consider for the next stage of your education (including possibly Stanford), and I wish you the best of luck in identifying a good situation.
+I hope you will have a variety of exciting opportunities to consider for the next stage of your education (including possibly Stanford), and I wish you the best of luck in finding a good position.

 Can you tell me more about your research and upcoming projects?